ad-freiburg/ad-blog/content/post/project-better-map-matching-mobile-phones-to-public-transit-vehicles/index.md

 This project aims to improve on Robin Wu's and my previous work [1-3], by improving accuracy and speed.
 We therefore re-design our previous spatio-temporal map-matching algorithm conceptually.
 We further improve query speed by implementing the reworked backend in C++.

+TODO Motivation

-# Backend
+# Background

-## Introduction to GTFS and related Terms
+## Introduction to GTFS

 The General Transit Feed Specification ([GTFS](https://developers.google.com/transit/gtfs)) lets PTV agencies describe the following static schedule properties: